apparebit/demicode/README.md

 Demicode has a **slightly effusive naming convention for command line options**:

   * `--with-something` selects a pre-configured group of code points.
 Though you can always provide characters or code points in U+ notation as well.
+If the option is named `--with-ucd-something`, then the code points reflect a shared Unicode property and no human curation was involved.
   * `--in-something` changes the presentation of demicode's character blots.
   * `--ucd-something` controls demicode's use of the Unicode Character Database (UCD).